 Of the highest paying nursing specialties on our list, nurse anesthetist comes out on top.
 These nursing professionals are primarily responsible for administering anesthesia to patients in a variety of clinical settings, including those related to surgery, dental procedures, diagnostic procedures, or labor and delivery, for instance.

 The average salary for a nurse anesthetist is roughly $150,000 per year, according to PayScale.
-However, your exact salary will depend on a number of different factors, including where you work and how much experience you have.
+However, your exact salary will depend on several different factors, including where you work and how much experience you have.
 You could start out making approximately $100,000 annually and work your way up to twice that.

 Median Salary: $106,779